Old Norse religion: Deities

-Old Norse religion was polytheistic, with many anthropomorphic gods and goddesses, who express human emotions and in some cases are married and have children.
+Old Norse religion was polytheistic, with many anthropomorphic gods and goddesses who express human emotions and, in some cases, are married and have children.
 One god, Baldr, is said in the myths to have died.
 Archaeological evidence on the worship of particular gods is sparse, although placenames may also indicate locations where they were venerated.
 For some gods, particularly Loki, there is no evidence of worship; however, this may be changed by new archaeological discoveries.
-Regions, communities, and social classes likely varied in the gods they venerated more or at all.
+Regions, communities, and social classes likely varied in the gods they venerated, or whether they venerated them at all.
 There are also accounts in sagas of individuals who devoted themselves to a single deity, described as a fulltrúi or vinr (confidant, friend) as seen in Egill Skallagrímsson's reference to his relationship with Odin in his "Sonatorrek", a tenth-century skaldic poem for example.
-This practice has been interpreted as heathen past influenced by the Christian cult of the saints.
+This practice has been interpreted as a heathen past influenced by the Christian cult of the saints.
 Although our literary sources are all relatively late, there are also indications of change over time.

 Norse mythological sources, particularly Snorri and "Vǫluspá", differentiate between two groups of deities, the Æsir and the Vanir, who fought a war during which the Vanir broke down the walls of the Æsir's stronghold, Asgard, and eventually made peace utilizing a truce and the exchange of hostages.
 Some mythographers have suggested that this myth was based on recollection of a conflict in Scandinavia between adherents of different belief systems.

 Major deities among the Æsir include Thor (who is often referred to in literary texts as Asa-Thor), Odin and Týr.
 Very few Vanir are named in the sources: Njǫrðr, his son Freyr, and his daughter Freyja; according to Snorri all of these could be called Vanaguð (Vanir-god), and Freyja also Vanadís (Vanir-dís).
 The status of Loki within the pantheon is problematic, and according to "Lokasenna" and "Vǫluspá" and Snorri's explanation, he is imprisoned beneath the earth until Ragnarok, when he will fight against the gods.
-As far back as 1889 Sophus Bugge suggested this was the inspiration for the myth of Lucifer.
+As far back as 1889, Sophus Bugge suggested this was the inspiration for the myth of Lucifer.

 Some of the goddesses—Skaði, Rindr, Gerðr have their origins among the jötnar.

-The general Old Norse word for the goddesses is Ásynjur, which is properly the feminine of Æsir.
+The general Old Norse word for the goddesses is Ásynjur, the feminine of Æsir.
 An old word for goddess may be dís, which is preserved as the name of a group of female supernatural beings.